Cara Therapeutics Inc. (CARA) – Don’t Believe the Hype: Check The Facts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Cara Therapeutics Inc. (CARA) is a “Buy”.
 8 analysts offering their recommendations for the stock have an average rating of 1.90, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 7 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Cara Therapeutics Inc. is expected to release its quarterly report on 05/08/2023.The EPS is expected to grow by 8.60% this year
+Cara Therapeutics Inc. is expected to release its quarterly report on 08/07/2023.The EPS is expected to grow by 8.60% this year

 Cara Therapeutics Inc. (CARA) Top Institutional Holders